Who Gon Stop Me: Composition and lyrics

 On the song's hook, West compares the victims to struggles across American history to those lost during the Holocaust.

-Musically, "Who Gon Stop Me" is an experimental track, combining dubstep and grime with rap music.
-The song relies on samples of Flux Pavilion's "I Can't Stop" in the production, incorporating the recording's drop during West's chorus and using its synths.
-West's voice is distorted into a growl while he mutters on the chorus and the song includes a heavy bassline, which cuts out for its beat switch.
-The beat switch features sirens and liquified synths during its coda, as Jay-Z raps for the last two minutes and takes brief pauses while speeding up his pace.
+"Who Gon Stop Me" has been characterized as an experimental track that combines dubstep and grime with rap music.
+The song builds around on a sample of Flux Pavilion's "I Can't Stop", incorporating its beat drop into West's chorus and using its synths.
+West takes up the first part of the track, rapping a chorus in a distorted into a growl while he mutters on the chorus tinny growl over a heavy bassline.
+During its coda, the song abandons the bass and switches to sirens and liquified synths, as Jay-Z raps for the last two minutes while taking brief pauses and speeding up his pace.

 In the lyrics of "Who Gon Stop Me", West expresses determination to live a highly extravagant lifestyle after having managed to inspire black youths looking for success.
-On the hook, West compares the victims of the likes of inner-city violence, slavery, and poverty throughout American history to the Holocaust for the millions of people lost.
-He also addresses haters and struggles from the past by rapping "Til I die/ I'mma fuckin ball".
+On the hook, West compares the victims of inner-city violence, slavery, and poverty throughout American history to the Holocaust victims; saying that in both cases "millions of people lost".
+He also addresses struggles throughout the past by rapping "Til I die/ I'mma fuckin ball".
 Jay-Z honors his own success in the face of African American oppression, believing that he could achieve this again if he had to restart.
-He raps about his criminal past and offers a "middle finger" to his former life, congratulating himself on graduating "from the corner" despite not having a diploma.
+He raps about his criminal past and shows a "middle finger" to his former life, congratulating himself on graduating "from the corner" despite not having a diploma.